Burkert family

 The presentation of mathematical methods to the working classes led to the colloquial expression ‘Nach Adam Riese’ meaning ‘according to Adam Riese’, which is used to support a simple expression.

-An other interesting fact is that the marriage in 1974 of Matthias Burkert (Engineer) and Rosengart Stumpp (School Director) brings a different German ancestry.
-The Stumpp family is indeed originally from Baden-Wurttemberg.
 Following the policy of welcoming people initiated by Tsarina Catherine II in 1763, the Stumpps set out at the beginning of the 19th century to colonize the lands of Great Russia, first in Ukraine and then in Bessarabia (present-day Moldova).
 Like their fellow German settlers, the family enjoyed privileges such as tax exemption for thirty years, the abolition of military service, freedom of worship, and the ability to live in complete self-government; they were therefore relatively independent of the Russian government.

-Karl Stumpp, a descendant of one of the branches of this family who also settled in Kherson in Ukraine and then in Bessarabia, was known during the Second World War as the head of the SS Sonderkommando for the Reich Ministry for the Occupied Eastern Territories.
+Karl Stumpp, a descendant of one of the branches of this family also established in Kherson in the Ukraine and then in Bessarabia, was a Doctor of Philosophy who made ethnography his vocation.

 However, his later teaching and cultural remembrance activities earned him the Federal Cross of Merit (1966) and the Medal of Merit from the Institute of Foreign Cultural Relations (1975).